GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First, we must observe that the anomaly is not that software progress is so slow but that computer hardware progress is so fast.
-No other technology since civilization began has seen six orders of magnitude price-performance gain in 30 years.
+> ### People are mistaken when they think that technology just automatically improves.
+It does not automatically improve.
+It only improves if a lot of people work very hard to make it better, and actually it will, I think, by itself degrade, actually.
 >
-> ~ *Fred Brooks*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts